-Compression and caching There is a question of how the HTI index compares to inverted files, when compression techniques are applied [16, 14] or a cache equal to the access tree size is given to the inverted file.
+Synergy with inverted files.
+There is a question of how the HTI index compares to inverted files, when compression techniques are applied [16, 14] or a cache equal to the access tree size is given to the inverted file.
 As far as the former is concerned, the HTI index is complementary to compression and not competitive to it.
-If the inverted lists become smaller, then we can reduce the size of the HTI by using a smaller threshold.
+If the inverted lists become smaller, then the threshold of the HTI index can be reduced.
+The scaling to the database size, which reflects the size of the lists, is dependent on the threshold, as we show in Section 5, thus smaller lists require smaller thresholds.
 Giving cache to the inverted lists on the other hand, may be a good solution for uniform distributions with large vocabularies.
 Still, the effectiveness of the cache is dependent on how big it is when compared with the total inverted file and it will be reduced as the size of the inverted file grows.
-On the contrary, the main memory requirements of the HTI index depend mostly on the size of the vocabulary, since duplicate or similar transactions do not affect its size and effectiveness.
+On the contrary, the main memory requirements of the HTIindex depend mostly on the size of the vocabulary, since duplicate or similar transactions do not affect its size and effectiveness.
 Thus, for small vocabularies and especially for skewed distributions, the HTI index is a better choice.